civboot/civlua/pegl/README.md

 A recursive descent parser does so via hand-rolled functions which typically _recurse_ into eachother.
-Each function attempts to parse from the current parser position using its spec (which may be composed of calling other parsing functions) and returns either the successfully parsed node or `nil` (or perhaps raises an error if it finds a syntax error).
+Each function attempts to parse from the current parser position using its spec (which may be composed of calling other parsing functions) and returns either the successfully parsed node or `nil` (or returns an error if it finds a syntax error).

 PEGL is a Lua library for writing the common-cases of a recursive descent parser in a (pure Lua) syntax similar to PEG, while still being able to easily fallback to hand-rolled recursive descent when needed.

 Most traditional PEG parsers struggle with complicated syntax such as Lua's `[===[raw string syntax]===]`, python's whitespace denoted syntax or C's